Papain-like protease: Structure

 The structure of papain was among the earliest protein structures experimentally determined by X-ray crystallography.
 Many papain-like protease enzymes function as monomers, though a few, such as cathepsin C (Dipeptidyl-peptidase I), are homotetramers.
-The mature monomer structure is characteristically divided into two lobes or subdomains, known as the L-domain (N-terminal) and the R-domain (C-terminal), where the active site is located between them.
-The L-domain is primarily helical while the R-domain contains beta-sheets in a beta-barrel-like shape, surrounded by a helix.
+The mature monomer structure is characteristically divided into two lobes or subdomains, known as the L-domain (N-terminal) and the R-domain (C-terminal), with the active site located between them.
+The L-domain is primarily helical, while the R-domain contains beta-sheets arranged in a beta-barrel-like shape surrounded by a helices.
 The enzyme substrate interacts with both domains in an extended conformation.

 Papain-like proteases are often synthesized as preproenzymes, or enzymatically inactive precursors.
-A signal peptide at the N-terminus, which serves as a subcellular localization signal, is cleaved by signal peptidase to form a zymogen.
+A signal peptide at the N-terminus serves as a subcellular localization signal and is cleaved by signal peptidase to form a zymogen.
 Post-translational modification in the form of N-linked glycosylation also occurs in parallel.
-The zymogen is still inactive due to the presence of a propeptide which functions as an inhibitor blocking access to the active site.
+The zymogen remains inactive due to the presence of a propeptide that functions as an inhibitor blocking access to the active site.
 The propeptide is removed by proteolysis to form the mature enzyme.